World United Formosans for Independence

 The World United Formosans for Independence (WUFI) is an organization promoting Taiwan independence.
-It was established in 1970 by like-minded organizations in Canada, the U.S., Japan, Europe, and Taiwan.
+It was established in 1970 by like-minded organizations in Canada, the U.S., Japan, Europe, South America and Taiwan.
 Its aim is to establish a Republic of Taiwan.

 Pro-independence activist Ng Chiau-tong, who served as the Chairman of the WUFI from 1995 until 2011, died in office from complications of surgery on 17 November 2011.